rsundar/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-This is an implementation of the game Tic Tac Toe.
+This is an implementation of the game Tic Tac Toe in ruby.

 ![screenshot](./application-screenshot.png)

 # Technologies Used

 - Ruby
 - Rspec for testing

 # Game Instructions

 - The game is played on a grid that's 3 squares by 3 squares.
 - Player 1 is X and Player 2 is O.
 - Players take turns putting their marks in the numbered squares.